BelaPlatform/pure-data-web-GUI/README.md

 # Overview

-To make Pd send it's gui procotol data to us, we have to give it a TCP port at startup
+To make Pd send its gui procotol data to us, we have to give it a TCP port at startup

 `pd -guiport 56026`